Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Introduction

 \section{Introduction}

-Early proposals by Feynman \cite{Feynman1982, Feynman1986} envisioned leveraging quantum-mechanical systems to perform quantum computations and simulations of complex many-body problems that are beyond the reach of classical computers.
-Among the various quantum platforms explored to realize this vision, trapped atomic ions provide exceptional qubit quality and a high level of controllability \cite{Wineland1978, Wineland1998, Blatt2008, Bruzewicz2019, monroe2021programmable}.
+Early proposals by Feynman~\cite{Feynman1982, Feynman1986} envisioned leveraging quantum-mechanical systems to perform quantum computations and simulations of complex many-body problems that are beyond the reach of classical computers.
+Among the various quantum platforms explored to realize this vision, trapped atomic ions provide exceptional qubit quality and a high level of controllability~\cite{Wineland1978, Wineland1998, Blatt2008, Bruzewicz2019, monroe2021programmable}.
 These features stem from two key factors.
 First, ions are suspended in a vacuum chamber by electromagnetic fields, removing much of the influence of the decohering environment that typically affects solid-state quantum systems.
-Second, the internal electronic states of ions offer naturally defined qubits, and their motional degrees of freedom provide a “quantum bus” to mediate entangling interactions between distant ions via electromagnetic radiation \cite{Cirac1995, Leibfried2003}.
+Second, the internal electronic states of ions offer naturally defined qubits, and their motional degrees of freedom provide a “quantum bus” to mediate entangling interactions between distant ions via electromagnetic radiation~\cite{Cirac1995, Leibfried2003}.

-The features allowed trapped-ion research to advance significantly over the past three decades in quantum simulation, quantum computation, and metrology.
-Since the first single-ion trapping and laser cooling experiments \cite{Wineland1978, Wineland1998} trapped ions provided precise tests of quantum mechanics and led to the development of the trapped-ion optical atomic clocks \cite{Wineland2013Nobel}.
-Trapped ions have achieved the record in quantum memory, demonstrating $T_2^*=50$ s \cite{Harty2014} and $T_2^*$ exceeding 1 hour \cite{Wang2021Single}.
-High-fidelity ($>99.9\%$) two-qubit gates have been demonstrated with both lasers \cite{Leibfried2003, Ballance2016, Gaebler2016, Moses2023} and microwave radiation \cite{Srinivas2021, loschnauer2024scalablehighfidelityallelectroniccontrol}.
-In parallel with these advances, microfabricated “chip” traps have dramatically improved scalability prospects by enabling complex electrode geometries with carefully controlled potentials \cite{Stick2006, Pino2021, Jain2024}.
-Efforts are ongoing to integrate photonic interconnects and new ion species to address the challenges of mid-circuit measurement, sympathetic cooling, and high-speed ion shuttling \cite{Bruzewicz2019}.
+These features allowed trapped-ion research to advance significantly over the past three decades in quantum simulation, quantum computation, and metrology.
+Since the first single-ion trapping and laser cooling experiments~\cite{Wineland1978, Wineland1998}, trapped ions have enabled precise tests of quantum mechanics and led to the development of the trapped-ion optical atomic clocks~\cite{Wineland2013Nobel}.
+Trapped ions have achieved record coherence times, demonstrating $T_2^*=50$ s~\cite{Harty2014} and $T_2^*$ exceeding 1 hour~\cite{Wang2021Single}.
+High-fidelity ($>99.9\%$) two-qubit gates have been demonstrated with both lasers~\cite{Leibfried2003, Ballance2016, Gaebler2016, Moses2023} and microwave radiation~\cite{Srinivas2021, loschnauer2024scalablehighfidelityallelectroniccontrol}.
+In parallel with these advances, microfabricated “chip” traps have dramatically improved scalability prospects by enabling complex electrode geometries with carefully controlled potentials~\cite{Stick2006, Pino2021, Jain2024}.
+Efforts are ongoing to integrate photonic interconnects and new ion species to address the challenges of mid-circuit measurement, sympathetic cooling, and high-speed ion shuttling~\cite{Bruzewicz2019}.